Futures (album): Tracks

 The opening song, "Futures", was a mid-tempo track that was compared to other acts Norton had worked with, such as Foo Fighters and the Pixies.
 The song starts with two harmonizing guitar riffs, shifting into verses that put the vocals at the forefront.
 A tremolo-affected guitar line in the pre-chorus leads into the half-time chorus section, complete with echo-enhanced vocals.
 In an earlier iteration of the song, the bridge section was a wall of loud guitars, instead of the final version where it shifts to acoustic guitars and a Rhodes piano.
 Adkins said the track was about Bush as well as disillusionment.
 One of lines from the song's chorus – "Trade up for the fast ride" – is taken verbatim from "In the Same Room", a track from Static Prevails.
 "Just Tonight..." was in the vein of "Run to You" by Bryan Adams, and recalled the group's Static Prevails material.
 "Just Tonight..." was one of the earliest songs written for the album, and ended up receiving constant minor changes during the writing process.
 The track was originally called "Sex You Up"; Lind said its final name "Just Tonight..." was a reference to Color Me Badd.

 "Work" is a pop-rock track with vocal harmonies that recalled "The Middle".
 Liz Phair contributed backing vocals to it; the group felt it would be a song she should sing.
 The band's A&R representative personally knew Phair, and eventually got in contact with her.
 Adkins, who wrote the song while having Phair's "Divorce Song" (1993) in mind, said the track was simply about "doing something you know you shouldn't be doing".
 "Kill" opens with a piano and acoustic guitar intro, which builds to crescendos in the vein of the Pixies.
 Burch's bassline plays a counter-melody to the acoustic guitar; strings are barely audible during the bridge section.
 Adkins set himself a challenge to write a track that had no repetitive lyrics, which became "Kill"; it features a reference to the Heatmiser song "Half Right".
 Lind had discovered a piece of music that became "Kill" partway through writing when looking through their ideas on a computer.
-It was had scratch vocals from Adkins and a 30-second acoustic guitar part.
+It had scratch vocals from Adkins and a 30-second acoustic guitar part.
 Lind was impressed that out of all the ideas they had, this section had fallen by the wayside.
 He showed the clip to Adkins, when the pair quickly expanded it into a full song.